J2 League: Early expansion era (2004–2009)

 The committee also reintroduced Associate Membership System in the 2006 season.
 This allowed the committee to identify interested non-league clubs and provide necessary resources to them.
 The membership was exclusively given to non-league clubs that had intentions of joining the J.League, while meeting most of the criteria for J2 promotion.
 Several clubs in the Japan Football League and Regional Leagues have applied for and received membership.
 Associate members finishing in the top 4 of the JFL were promoted to J2.
 Following the promotion of Ehime FC, six more clubs joined J2 League through this system.

 As the number of clubs increased, the league format changed from a quadruple round-robin to a triple round-robin format.
 This was adopted during the 2008 season with 15 clubs and the 2009 season with 18 clubs.
 In 2009, the J2 league also saw an increase in promotion slots to three, to accommodate the eighteen-club league.
 As a result, the Promotion/relegation Series, which allowed the third-place J2 clubs to fight for J1 slots for the following season, was abolished, after its introduction in the 2004 season.

 Introduction of double round-robin (2010–2011)

 When the league reached 19 clubs in the 2010 season, the J2 League adopted the double round-robin format.
 The league continued to expand to 22 clubs, and until then there was no relegation to the Japan Football League.
 In the next few seasons, the maximum number of clubs that could be promoted to J2 was decided by taking the difference of twenty-two minus the number of clubs in J2.

 End of expansion and J2 Playoffs (2012–present)

 When the league reached 22 clubs, two new regulations were introduced.
 Only the top two clubs earn automatic promotion, while clubs from 3rd to 6th entered playoffs for the final third promotion slot, as in the English Football League Championship, Serie B, or Segunda División.

-However, the rules will be heavily slanted to favor those with higher league placement:
+However, the rules will be heavily slanted to favour those with higher league placement: